HerbCaudill/herbcaudill.com/content/posts/20210228-establishing-trust-in-a-world-without-servers.md

 The key insight here is that **all authority can be traced back to the group's founding member**.

 Suppose Alice creates a group.
 At that point, she is the group's only member and the group's only admin.
-Now she adds Bob, Charlie, and Dwight, and she makes Bob an admin.
-Bob in turn makes Dwight an admin.
+Then:

+> - 👩🏾 Alice adds 👨🏻‍🦲 Bob and 👳🏽‍♂️ Charlie and 👴🏼 Dwight
+> - 👩🏾 Alice promotes 👨🏻‍🦲 Bob to admin
+> - 👨🏻‍🦲 Bob promotes 👳🏽‍♂️ Charlie to admin
+> - 👩🏾 Alice removes 👨🏻‍🦲 Bob
+> - 👳🏽‍♂️ Charlie removes 👴🏼 Dwight

-Now suppose Dwight removes Charlie from the group.
-How do I know that's a legitimate change?
-Well, if I look back through the history of changes, I can see that Dwight was made an admin by Bob; and I can see that Bob was made an admin by Alice.
-Alice's authority is a given, since she created the group.
-So Dwight's admin rights are legitimate because they can ultimately be traced back to Alice.
+When Charlie removes Dwight, how do I know that's a legitimate change?
+Well, if I look back through the history of changes, I can see that:

+> - 👳🏽‍♂️ Charlie was an admin at the time he removed 👴🏼 Dwight
+> - 👳🏽‍♂️ Charlie was promoted to admin by 👨🏻‍🦲 Bob
+> - 👨🏻‍🦲 Bob was an admin at the time he promoted 👳🏽‍♂️ Charlie
+> - 👨🏻‍🦲 Bob was promoted by 👩🏾 Alice
+> - 👩🏾 Alice was an admin at the time she promoted 👨🏻‍🦲 Bob
+> - 👩🏾 Alice's original admin rights come from having created the group

+In this way we can conclude that Charlie's admin rights are legitimate because they can ultimately be traced back to Alice.

+Note that even though Bob was ultimately removed from the group, he was a member with admin rights when he promoted Charlie; so Charlie's admin status was valid at the time he removed Dwight.

 This works the same way no matter how long ago the group was created, no matter how much turnover there is, and whether or not Alice is even a member any more.